genigarus/MLExploration/README.md

 **Today's Progress :** Learnt about cross-validation and data leakage(how to recognize and prevent it).

 **Thoughts :** Need to find and use other models for to improve my prediction model and learn about other ML techniques.

+## Day 2: September 18, 2018

+**Today's Progress :** Trying to improve Deep Sort.
+Finally setup Yolo in google colab.
+Trying to use Yolo to get detection box for a video I created.
+I will apply these detections to modified deep sort and try to see how my code is affecting tracking.

+**Thoughts :** I need a good laptop with Linux (Windows is giving me a tough time).
+I hope I am able to get some insights.